RickMcConney/toGcode/README.md

 **🌐 [Launch toGcode](https://rickmcconney.github.io/toGcode/)**

 A web-based CNC CAM (Computer-Aided Manufacturing) application that converts SVG files into G-code for CNC machines.
+Features AI-powered SVG generation, advanced path editing tools, and intelligent toolpath optimization.
 Designed with a focus on woodworking and maker-friendly CNC operations.

 ## 🚧 Work in Progress